MicrosoftDocs/visualstudio-docs/docs/debugger/using-breakpoints.md

  >- For native code, the debugger doesn't consider the first evaluation of the condition to be a change, so doesn't hit the breakpoint on the first evaluation.
  >- For managed code, the debugger hits the breakpoint on the first evaluation after **When changed** is selected.

-#### Using Object IDs in conditional expressions (C# and F# only)
+### Using Object IDs in conditional expressions (C# and F# only)
  There are times when you want to observe the behavior of a specific object.
-For example, you might want to find out why an object was inserted more than once into a collection.
+For example, you might want to find out why an object was inserted into a collection more than once.
 In C# and F#, you can create object IDs for specific instances of [reference types](/dotnet/csharp/language-reference/keywords/reference-types), and use them in breakpoint conditions.
 The object ID is generated by the common language runtime (CLR) debugging services and associated with the object.

 **To create an Object ID:**